Vegan Food Tracker App Comparison (Cronometer, MFP, LS)

 • Reporting – Cronometer has a fantastic reporting feature, which makes it clear if you’re deficient in any particular nutrient over a given time frame.
 MyFitnessPal has a reporting tab, but it’s very basic and a pain to use.

 In most cases, based on all that, I’d say that Cronometer is the best vegan food tracking app, especially when accuracy is crucial like on keto.
-Refer to my vegan list of keto foods for more information.

 However, there are situations where you might want to choose one of the others: